adrien-ben/bagl/README.md

 Basic shadow mapping is implemented.
 It only works for one directional light (The first found in the scene but it will be improved).

+### Post Processing

+The renderer uses a simple post processing pipeline that apply bloom, anti-aliasing, tone mapping and gamma correction.

+#### Anti Aliasing

+The algorithm used for anti aliasing is the Fast Approximate Anti Aliasing (FXAA) in its version 3.11.

+I use nvidia's [FXAA 3.11 source code](https://gist.github.com/kosua20/0c506b81b3812ac900048059d2383126) from which I removed all the thing I do not need
+(console and DX implementations for example).

 ## TODO

 - Rendering